IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

    :linenos:

-Documentation should be as important to a developer as all other facets of development. **Every code should contain a documentation** (in form of a header, code comments etc.).
+Documentation should be as important to a developer as all other facets of development. **Every code should include documentation** (in the forms of a header, code comments etc.).
 It either explains what the code does, how it operates, how to use it etc. Documentation is an important part of software engineering.

 No matter what the code contains, chances are that someday other users will try to understand and use it.
-Even code authors don't remember everything they've done after just few weeks after the last time they worked on the code in question.
+Even code authors don't remember everything they've done after just a few weeks after the last time they worked on the code in question.

-Taking that extra time to write a proper description on the contents of the code will save huge amounts of time and effort for everybody to understand the code.
+Taking that extra time to write a proper description of the contents of the code will save huge amounts of time and effort for everybody to understand the code.